Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Doctors check the person’s vital functions, such as heart rate, breathing, temperature, and blood pressure, to make sure they are adequate.
 If they are not, measures to correct them are taken immediately.
 For example, if people are in a coma or unresponsive (as may result from brain herniation), mechanical ventilation (with a breathing tube inserted through the mouth or nose) may be needed to help them breathe.
 If symptoms suggest that pressure within the skull is high, drugs may be given to reduce swelling in the brain, and a monitor may be put in the brain to periodically measure the pressure.

-Intensive rehabilitation can help many people overcome disabilities after a stroke (see Rehabilitation After a Brain Injury).
+Intensive rehabilitation after a stroke Rehabilitation After a Brain Injury If a stroke or head injury damages but does not destroy brain tissue, the tissue can gradually recover its function.
+Recovery can take 6 months to several years, but rehabilitation can speed... read more can help many people overcome disabilities.
 The exercises and training of rehabilitation encourage unaffected areas of the brain to learn to perform functions that were done by the damaged area.
 Also, people are taught new ways to use muscles unaffected by the stroke to compensate for losses in function.

 The goals of rehabilitation are the following:

-To regain as much normal function as possible
+To regain as much normal function in doing daily activities as possible

 To help people relearn old skills and learn new ones as needed